mpapis/sm_backup/README.md

     bdsm backup edit sample_script

-Thereare already som contents in the file, uncomment them to have fun with backups.
+There are already some contents in the file, uncomment them to have fun with backups.

 make a test run of backup: